 Skip to main content

-When two people who despise each other are locked inside the same hull, the same mission, the same shrinking corridor of survival, everything changes.
+When two people who genuinely despise each other are locked inside the same hull, the same mission, the same shrinking corridor of survival, the tension cannot be defused.
+It has to be endured.

 Why the Trope Hits Harder When Nobody Can Walk Away